-Encryption is the transformation of data into a form that is as close to impossible as possible to read without the appropriate knowledge (e.g. a key).
+Encryption transforms data into a form that is close to impossible to read without the appropriate knowledge (e.g., a key).
 Its purpose is to ensure privacy by keeping information hidden from anyone for whom it is not intended.

-Decryption is the reverse of encryption; it is the transformation of encrypted data back into an intelligible form.
+Decryption is the reverse of encryption; it transforms encrypted data into an intelligible form.

 A method of encryption and decryption is called a cipher.

 Cryptographic hash functions are used in various contexts, for example to compute the message digest when making a digital signature.
 A hash function compresses the bits of a message to a fixed-size hash value to distribute the possible messages evenly among the possible hash values.
 A cryptographic hash function does this in a way that makes it extremely difficult to come up with a message that would hash to a particular hash value.
 Below are some examples of the best-known and most widely used hash functions.

 a) - SHA-1 (Secure Hash Algorithm) -This is a cryptographic hash algorithm published by the United States Government.
 It produces a 160 bit hash value from an arbitrary length string.
 It is considered to be very good.

 b)- MD5 (Message Digest Algorithm 5) - is a cryptographic hash algorithm developed at RSA Laboratories.
 It can be used to hash an arbitrary length byte string into a 128 bit value.